bbauska/W3Cx-1of5-CSS.0x/README.md

 <p id="MyFirstId"> This is an extra special paragraph </p>
 ```

 ID names have the same rules as class names: start with a letter, can include numbers and dashes, no spaces.
-The way to create a selector for an ID is also similar to how you create a selector for a class, except you replace the period with a hash symbol (\"#\") like in the code below:
+The way to create a selector for an ID is also similar to how you create a selector for a class, except you replace the period with a hash symbol (&ldquo;#&rdquo;) like in the code below:

 ```
 #MyFirstId {